 4. Feel It to Manifest It

 You’ve got to feel what you are trying to embody.
-You want to be lighter?
+Do you want to be lighter?
 Feel it within first.
-You want an inspiring job?
+Do you want an inspiring job?
 Ignite your sense of self.

 Pretend it’s there if you can’t personify it at first.
 You’ll begin to rewire your brain to think differently with enough repetition.
-And remember: Doubt = drought.
-Water your seeds and you’ll see the shoots soon enough.
+And remember Doubt = drought.
+Water your seeds and you’ll see the sshotssoon enough.

 5. Release the Inner Child